CMSgov/ab2d-website/user-guide.md

   </h4>
   <div id="m-a7" class="usa-accordion__content usa-prose">
     <p>
-      Use one of these methods:
+      Use 1 of these methods:
     </p>
     <ol>
         <li>On the command line of the system you want to use, run 1 of the following commands:</li>